llpds/note/README.md

 ## Part A:

-- implemented token based authentication which enable users to log in to the application
+- token based authentication which enable users to log in to the application
   - handling login:
       NEW services/login.js: get user data using credentials by axios UPD App.js: users states, credantial handlers, login form